Map courtesy of City of Hoover / image by Jeff Thompson.

 Patton Chapel Road Phase III

-More construction is coming to Patton Chapel Road, this time near Gwin Elementary and Simmons Middle Schools.
+Construction will continue on Patton Chapel Road near Gwin Elementary and Simmons Middle School.

 The Hoover Board of Education approved the rights of way and easements that are a part of Phase III of the Patton Chapel Road Project at its Nov.
 3 meeting.

 Phase III will redirect Patton Chapel Road from U.S. 31 and Chapel Road by Simmons Middle School and Chapel Lane toward the Patton Creek Shopping Center and Preserve Parkway.
 The four roads would converge near where Preserve Parkway currently meets Patton Chapel Road.